remipassmoilesel/abc-map/documentation/1_setup-workstation.md

 # Setup development workstation

-**The development environment has only been tested under GNU / Linux, it will not work on Windows.**
+**The development environment has only been tested under GNU / Linux, it may not work on Windows.**

 Windows is supported as a target operating system, via browsers.
-It will never be actively supported as a development operating system.
+It is not actively supported as a development operating system.
+You can use dual boot or [virtual machines](https://brb.nci.nih.gov/seqtools/installUbuntu.html).

 Tested environments: